mckayc/task-donegeon/README.md

 - [⚙️ Installation and Running](#️-installation-and-running)

 ### Weekly Summaries

+-   **Week of November 27, 2025 (v0.5.27):**
+    -   **AI Tutor Overhaul & Bug Fixes:** A major overhaul of the AI Tutor feature to improve stability and user experience.
+Fixes a critical bug where the AI would show raw tool code instead of interactive questions during a lesson.
+The UI has been redesigned to separate conversation from quizzes, and the chat now auto-scrolls correctly.
+Also resolves an issue where the last question of the initial quiz was always marked incorrect.

+-   **Week of November 27, 2025 (v0.5.26):**
+    -   **Sidebar Interactivity Fix:** Fixed bugs where the "Chat" link in the sidebar was unresponsive and collapsed section headers (e.g., "Content Management") were not interactive.
+Clicking a collapsed header icon now correctly opens a persistent flyout menu to access its sub-links.

+-   **Week of November 20, 2025 (v0.5.25):**
+    -   **Arcade Enhancements:** Added a "Rules" button to every minigame in the Arcade, which opens a dialog explaining the objective and controls for that game.
+    -   **New Games (Coming Soon):** Implemented placeholder components for five new minigames: Labyrinth of the Minotaur, Alchemist's Trial, Goblin Ambush, River Crossing, and Wizard's Vortex.
+These games now appear in the Arcade and are ready for full development.

 -   **Week of November 13, 2025 (v0.5.24):**
     -   **Sidebar UI/UX Fix:** Fixed a bug where section headers in the sidebar (e.g., "Content Management") were missing their icons when expanded.
 Additionally, when the sidebar is collapsed, these headers are now interactive; hovering over their icons reveals a flyout menu of their child links, fixing an issue where they were previously unclickable.